Chrybim/Hydrgen-lang/README.md

 # Hshbrwn

-A programming language that I decided to make because 1.
-I was bored 2.
-To help me program my game 3.
-Has a hobby project.
+A programming language that I decided to make for multiple reasons, but some of them are
+  1. I was very bored and wanted something to do.
+  2. I am programming a game as of right now June 24th, 2025, and I am making this to help program that.
+  3.